xplosionmind/old.tommi.space/_notes/public/Website development.md

 - “blogroll”: a list of blogs which inspire me, see [Pawlean](https://pawlean.com/blogroll)
 - change mobile browser bar color
 - Color Jam items according to the belonging tag
-- Consider dropping Kramdown for better performance and use [CommonMark](https://github.com/jekyll/jekyll-commonmark 'jekyll-commonmark plugin on GitHub') instead ❌ (not working) 2021.01.09
 - custom selection color for text
 - customize 404 page
 - Creative Commons (or, in general, a license) for every image of the site (one for every image or one specified) **FOOTER CC LICENSE**
 - tags description and link to stuff
-- Check the OpenStreetMap API and figure out a way to implement [[Around the world|Places]] in a map interface, integrating it with [[Nolan|Timeline]] ✅ 2021.04.13
 - checkbox styling
 - CSV databases (check [this post](https://jekyllrb.com/tutorials/csv-to-table/))
 - cursor styling
 - 🏗 2021.09.26 [Embed Mastodon feed](https://github.com/DomainDrivenArchitecture/dda-masto-embed 'dda-masto-embed on GitHub')
 - final header configuration
 - Fix [jekyll-target-blank](https://github.com/keithmifsud/jekyll-target-blank) plugin, which is **NOT WORKING**!
 See the [related issue](https://github.com/keithmifsud/jekyll-target-blank/issues/51).
-- **Get rid of jQuery**: it’s used just in one case and it’s not worth it: downloading it takes around 1.5s of the website loading time.
-Use pure JavaScript instead ✅ 2020-12-25 **FINALLY** !
 - **Global search**
 	- [Algolia](https://www.algolia.com/)
 		- [jekyll-algolia](https://community.algolia.com/jekyll-algolia/) plugin ([source](https://github.com/algolia/jekyll-algolia))